sarnavakonar/TextWriter/README.md

           })
          .startAnimation();
 ```
+***Because of different screen resolutions of different devices, try to avoid using constant values for width, sizeFactor and letterSpacing.
+Instead use some fraction of the screenWidth for consistent result across multiple devices.***

 ## Contributing :heart_eyes:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.